Banner photo courtesy of imagesofempowerment.com

 We are committed to community-engaged research and action, collaborating with the Environmental Justice Working Group (EJWG) and the School of Medicine’s Climate, Health, and Equity Task Force to involve community voices in defining research priorities and accelerate on-the-ground partnerships.

-Together with Stanford’s Woods Institute for the Environment and Doerr School of Sustainability, we support the Stanford Human and Planetary Health initiative to drive solutions-oriented research, train future leaders, accelerate global impact, and build the human and planetary health community at Stanford.
+Together with Stanford’s Woods Institute for the Environment and Doerr School of Sustainability, we support the Stanford Center for Human and Planetary Health to drive solutions-oriented research, train future leaders, accelerate global impact, and build the human and planetary health community at Stanford.